 2026 prevention strategy: the only real line of defense

-On the 47 database recovery cases processed in 2026, 38 (81%) would have been avoided or resolved in less than 30 minutes if three practices had been in place.
-First: daily logical backup (mysqldump, pg_dump, mongodump) on remote storage tested by monthly restoration.
-Second: hourly physical backup (Percona XtraBackup, pg_basebackup, MongoDB Cloud Backup) with ZFS or Btrfs snapshot of the data directory.
-Third: streaming replication or replica set with at least 2 secondary nodes on independent storage.
+The large majority of database recovery cases would have been avoided, or solved in under 30 minutes, with three practices in place.
+First: a daily logical backup (mysqldump, pg_dump, mongodump) on remote storage, tested by a monthly restore.
+Second: an hourly physical backup (Percona XtraBackup, pg_basebackup, MongoDB Cloud Backup) with a ZFS or Btrfs snapshot of the data directory.
+Third: streaming replication or a replica set with at least 2 secondary nodes on separate storage.

-For constrained budgets, the vital minimum remains daily mysqldump/pg_dump/mongodump to encrypted S3 storage + monthly restoration test on staging instance.
-This strategy is enough to transform a catastrophic incident into a simple 2-hour inconvenience.
+On a tight budget, the bare minimum is still a daily mysqldump/pg_dump/mongodump to encrypted S3 storage, plus a monthly restore test on a staging instance.
+This plan is enough to turn a major incident into a simple 2-hour delay.

 Deep-dive DBMS and pro storage recovery